RaniSputnik/events/README.md

 - [x] Query all subscribers to a specific event (including other AWS accounts)
 - [ ] Query the publisher(s) of a specific event
 - [ ] Validate events as they are in transit on the bus, publish metrics about event validation
-- [ ] Re-raise events in a new namespace to indicate they've passed validation
+- [ ] Re-raise events in a new source to indicate they've passed validation
 - [ ] Query the relationship between events & functions
 - [ ] Group events & functions by tag to create contextual diagrams
 - [ ] Query built-in AWS events and see the relationship between these events and business events